chunta/SwfitUI-TCA-SwiftData/mobile-client/README.md

 ### `ToDoListFeature`
 Manages the state and actions related to displaying and managing the list of to-do items.
 Key functionalities include:
 - Fetching the list of to-do items.
-- Handling the addition and deletion of existing to-do items.
+- Handling the addition and deletion of existing to-do items, always prioritizing remote to-do items.
+  Local items are deleted if their IDs are not found in the remote to-do items.
 - Ensure that the new todo item is inserted in the correct position using binary search.
 - Managing alerts for error handling and confirmations.